Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

-You might not be aware of this, but Facebook’s search feature is quite powerful and extremely thorough in the way it conducts it.
+You might not be aware of this, but Facebook’s search feature is quite powerful and extremely thorough in the way it conducts its searches.

-As a matter of fact, virtually every public post, comment and photo you have ever placed on Facebook will come up in the search results unless you have your privacy settings configured to prevent it!
+As a matter of fact, virtually every public post, comment and photo you have ever placed on Facebook will come up in another user’s search results unless you have your privacy settings configured to prevent it.

 Many users won’t really care that their entire Facebook “life” is easily searchable by the public, but if you value your privacy or have posted things in the past that you now regret posting you might want to check your privacy settings to ensure that nothing is set to “Public”.